kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 Doctor Pepe’s eyes fly open.
 He is underwater.
 He is drowning.
 He is alive.

 His revival enrages the beast.
 A tentacle whips out, ensnaring Scarlet, holding her fast.
-Its beak finds Pepe, biting deep into his shoulder.
+Its beak finds Doctor Pepe, biting deep into his shoulder.
 It begins to pull away, dragging its two captives toward the breach in the wall.

 “Oh no you don’t!”
 Whisper is already moving, her feet slapping against the solid-seeming water.
 She dives, her claws flashing.